Jordanita chloros

 Jordanita chloros is a moth of the family Zygaenidae.

 Distribution

 It is found from southern France, Italy and south-eastern Switzerland through southern, central and eastern Europe to the Caucasus, Turkey, northern Syria and northern Iraq.
-It is also found in eastern Kazakhstan and southern Sibiria.
+It is also found in eastern Kazakhstan and southern Siberia.

 Description

 The length of the forewings is 7.8–12.8 mm for males and 7.6–11.5 mm for females.